mateus-sartorio/descentralized-pik-with-blockchain-frontend/README.md

 - Sometimes the reference to the MetaMask wallet is lost in the application (for unknown reasons), and the user needs to log out and log back in to continue.

-- Sometimes, when logging out, an error is returned, and the user needs to navigate to the / route to log in again.
+- Sometimes, when logging out, an error is thrown, and the user needs to navigate to the `/` route to log in again.

 <br/>